EKS Default Namespace Deletion Incident Response Guide

 - Category: Select Cluster Issue

-- Paste the above template into the body
+- Paste the template above into the body

-- Contact options: Select Phone (faster response)
+- Select Phone in Contact options (for faster response)

 - Click Submit